 Referee Jersey- CCM is the industry leader in referee jerseys and have been proven over time to stand up the best.
 Ensure that the jersey has snaps on the arms.
 This way you can purchase "snap-on" arm bands for when you are doing 2 man or refereeing in the 3 man system.
 The "snap-on" bands are more functional than the elastic band style and they look a lot better.

 Referee Crests- When you attend your clinic the instructor will ask you if you need a crest.
 They are typically $5 and if it’s your first year refereeing you will need one.
 He will also ask if you would like a Hockey Canada shoulder patch.
 The shoulder patches aren’t required, however at $2 they provide a nice look.
-The Hockey Alberta crest needs to be stitched slightly above your right breast before you officiate a gmae.
-If you decide to buy the Hockey Canada crest if goes on your right shoulder.
+The Hockey Alberta crest needs to be stitched slightly above your left breast before you officiate a game.
+If you decide to buy the Hockey Canada crest if goes on your left shoulder.